Taking the Road Less Traveled to Gain a New Perspective

 She gained leadership skills as president of the St. Edward’s University Accounting Club and took on internships in the financial, government, tech, insurance and audit sectors to see which energized her.
 Dani worked in financial analysis and internal audit at GM Financial in the summer of 2014 and internal audit at Advanced Micro Devices (AMD) in the summer of 2015.

-This summer, Dani will move to San Francisco to begin her new role at KPMG – audit associate.
-She will work with one client for a few weeks and then rotate to a different client, allowing her to learn varying strategies, meet new people and explore several industries.
-Dani’s passion for learning and her desire for discovery makes northern California the perfect area to launch a career.
+Dani eventually moved to San Francisco to begin her new role at KPMG as audit associate.
+She learned varying strategies, met new people and explored several industries.
+Dani’s passion for learning and her desire for discovery made northern California the perfect area to launch a career.

-"I think all of the experiences I have had, these last five years have taught me that things may not always play out the way you had them planned,” she said, “but they can still work out better than you ever imagined."
+"I think all of the experiences I have had for five years at St. Edward's have taught me that things may not always play out the way you had them planned,” Dani said.
+“But they can still work out better than you ever imagined."

 "This has been my strategy throughout undergrad and grad school.
 If I was curious about a career path or aspect of the accounting or business world, I would always ask my professors about it."

 Try new things, even if they seem impossible or out of reach.

 "Whether that is with a job, travel or anything else in life, I think it is worth giving your best shot at something, because you probably have more of a chance at it then you think you do."

 Learn how to deal with disappointment.